Wayne Rooney and a rhinoceros

 Nineteen years ago, a Super Eagles team captained by one Stephen Okechukwu Keshi won the Africa Cup of Nations in Tunis.
 Will it be Keshi’s time again in Soweto today?
 We leave the serious predictions to the professionals.
 Check out the latest from BBC reporter Peter Okwoche (we love him) who staged a pre-final prediction match between a bunch of kids.
 The video is cute, but we’re suspicious that Team Nigeria seemed to get all the bigger kids.
 Where was the Sowetan Burkinabés version of Dagano?
-Anyway, the game ends with an assured 3-1 victory for Nigeria, but then what would you expect from a game set up by a reporter named Okwoche?
+Anyway, the game ended with an assured 3-1 victory for Nigeria, but then what would you expect from a game set up by a reporter named Okwoche?
+Watch it here.

 Others aren’t so sure about the Super Eagles chances.
 Top football analyst Michael Cox has detailed tactical analysis (well worth reading to get a sense of where today’s game will be won and lost) of both teams’ semi-final victories, Burkina’s over Ghana and Nigeria’s over Mali.
 Cox likes Nigeria, but on the strength of what he saw in the semis, he reckons Burkina may be the better side: “if they play with the same level of cohesion and fluidity [as they did vs Ghana], Burkina Faso will defeat Nigeria on Sunday evening.”